p4535992/inventory-plus/README.md

 A method to calculate the weight (the one from the module filters) on inventory array and the current currency present on the actor

-The `Category` object is rappresented like this:
+The `Category` object is represented like this:
 ```
 {
   label: string;